"I'm gay," I blurted out, tense.

 I looked over at the small, petite woman.
 She had graying auburn hair, and was rather, er, rotund, but she had a kind face that gave no doubt she was a good person.
 She was our aunt from our mother's side, and lived with us ever since our mom―our mom...

 I felt the familiar sting, quickly shoving the thought away.
-Grabbing my pop can, I stood up, patted Adam's shoulder, then headed to my room on the second floor via a hidden staircase, shutting the door behind me.
+Grabbing my soda, I stood up, patted Adam's shoulder, then headed to my room on the second floor via an old hidden staircase, shutting the door behind me.
 Opening the widow, I let a nice breeze enter the room, then plopped down in front of my computer and turned it on.

 Checking all my various accounts, I surfed around for a bit, then paused, thinking.
 Purple eyes…

 Going to Google, I typed 'purple eyes' into the search engine, but nothing really helpful turned up.
-Frowning, I looked at a few pictures, but none of them could capture the exact color of the boys' eyes.
+Frowning, I looked at a few pictures, but none of them could capture the exact color of the other teen's eyes.

 Sighing, I logged off, then flopped onto my bed, staring up at the ceiling.
 The room was dark right now, with only the small amount of moonlight trickling in to light the room.
 Closing my eyes, I contemplated my options.

-I was going to see the boy again, there was no doubt about that.
+I was going to go see the boy again, there was no doubt about that.
 I can't stop thinking about him.
 His eyes are just so...intriguing.
 And, plus, I want to know more about that family.
-They're gonna be living on our territory, so I need to discover all I can about them.
+They're going to be living on our territory, so I need to discover all I can about them.

 I just had to make sure they didn't see me.